A view looking up of the Veterans' Glass City Skyway bridge in Toledo Ohio. A beautiful blue sky with white clouds for a background.

 Allotta Farley Co., L.P.A.

-With an office in Toledo, the attorneys of Allotta Farley Co., LPA represent multiemployer benefit plans and clients on ERISA matters throughout Ohio and surrounding states.
+With an office in Perrysburg, the attorneys of Allotta Farley Co., LPA represent multiemployer benefit plans and clients on ERISA matters throughout Ohio and surrounding states.
 The knowledgeable legal team provides high quality counsel in a wide array of employment law matters.

 If you are in need of counsel for a Taft/Hartley Multiemployer Health, Pension, Profit Sharing, or Apprenticeship Plan or on an employment law question, please contact our office.